jonelo/jacksum-for-macos/README.md

 > [!TIP]
 > You can open a Terminal in order to bypass both the graphical installation program and the security
-> warnings, and run the script that is bundled with the installer app directly.
+> warnings, and directly run the script that is bundled with the installer app.
 Example for
 > Jacksum 4.0.0:
 >
 >```